Guidance for policy makers

 Guidance notes

-The following guidance notes give more detail on key steps of the regulatory review process and provide further information on some requirements under the guidelines.
+The following guidance notes give more detail on key steps of the regulatory review process and provide further information on some requirements under the Policy.

 Key steps in regulatory impact analysis